 From the 1960s on, Hong Kong’s development as a trade and finance centre attracted tens of thousands of foreigners, among them Jews from the US, Israel, the UK, Australia and Canada.
 They revitalized the local Jewish community.
 In 1997, 2,500 Jews were living in Hong Kong, two-thirds of them Americans and Israelis.

-The Jewish community’s population, as of 2015, is estimated to be approximately 5,000 and is comprised of mainly expatriates originating from countries that include the UK, US, France, Australia, South Africa, Israel and Canada who worship in seven congregations.
+The Jewish community’s population, as of 2015, is estimated to be approximately 5,000 and is comprised of mainly expatriates originating from countries that include the UK, US, France, Australia, South Africa, Israel and Canada who worship in five congregations.
 In addition to Ohel Leah Synagogue, there is a reform congregation, the United Jewish Congregation, which was established in 1988 to serve Hong Kong’s Reform, Liberal and Conservative Jews.
-There are Chabad Houses on Hong Kong Island, Kowloon and Lantau Island.
-There are also two Sephardi Orthodox congregations, Kehillat Zion in Kowloon, and Shuva Israel on Hong Kong Island.
+There are Chabad Houses on Hong Kong Island and in Kowloon, and there is a Sephardi Orthodox congregation, Kehillat Zion, in Kowloon.

 The Ohel Leah Synagogue complex also houses the community’s mikvah and the Jewish Community Centre (JCC), the epicenter of Jewish communal life in Hong Kong.
 The Centre was built in 1995 to replace the older Jewish Recreation Club, or JRC, as it was better known.
 As well as providing extensive communal programming that covers a spectrum of interests from recreational, athletic, academic and cultural, the JCC also boasts a Judaic library and Sino-Judaic archive with a full-time librarian; a meat restaurant; a dairy restaurant; large multipurpose function room, a kosher supermarket, an indoor swimming pool and gym.

-In addition to the JCC’s two glatt kosher restaurants, Sabra Coffee Shop (Meat) and Seven Zero (dairy), and full catering/banqueting services, kosher food is also available at Kehillat Zion’s Mul Hayam Restaurant in Kowloon, and Shuva Israel’s restaurant in Hong Kong’s Central business district.
+In addition to the JCC’s two glatt kosher restaurants, Sabra Coffee Shop (meat) and Seven Zero (dairy), and full catering/banqueting services, kosher food is also available at Kehillat Zion’s Mul Hayam Restaurant in Kowloon.

 Jewish life in Hong Kong includes a number of other organizations that further enrich the community experience.
 The Jewish Women’s Association of Hong Kong, initially established in the 1940s to provide aid to the Jewish refugees arriving from Shanghai, organises a number of cultural, social and educational programs as well as fundraising efforts aimed at aiding charitable organizations in Israel as well as the local Hong Kong community.
 The Hong Kong Jewish Film Festival provides annual programming with an eight-day festival drawing large audiences from within the community as well as the broader local Hong Kong community.